 When adjusting wardrobe doors, the only thing you’ll need is a standard screwdriver with a tip that fits the wardrobe’s screws.
 It’s best not to use a power drill as it could slip and risk damaging the door.

-Adjusting closet doors from side to side is the most common fix required.
+Adjusting wardrobe doors from side to side is the most common fix required.
 A key sign that you need this type of adjustment is that the door doesn’t close properly and the distance between the doors is off.

 If this is the case, you’ll need to loosen or tighten the side-to-side screws (screw A) to move the door to the right or left.